 Exfoliation is a skin-saver

-Exfoliation helps get rid of dead skin cells, excess oil and other accumulated impurities which often stick on the razor while shaving and clog it.
-Scrubbing your face with a tan removal scrub twice a week not just cleans your pores but softens your skin as well.
+Exfoliation helps get rid of dead skin cells, excess oil and other accumulated impurities which often stick on the shaving blade while shaving and clog it.
+Scrubbing your face with a tan removal scrub twice a week not just cleans your pores but softens your skin as well, so make sure you have one in your shaving kit.

 Phy recommends: The After-Sun Recovery Scrub